-Have you ever heard of Lassen Volcanic National Park?
+Have you ever heard of Lassen Volcanic National Park in California?
 If you answered “No”, you are not alone.
 Lassen is 1 of 9 different California national parks, and tends to get overlooked due to its remoteness in Northern California.
 But we’re here to tell you, and show you, why this national park needs to be on your bucket list.
-So here’s our ultimate guide to Lassen Volcanic National Park!
+So here’s our ultimate guide to Lassen Volcanic National Park in California!

 - LASSEN VOLCANIC NATIONAL PARK MAP